-Required Course Materials: All students are required to have a graphic calculator.
-The TI 83+ or TI 84+ is recommended.
+Required Course Materials: A TI 84+ graphing calculator is strongly recommended.

 Description: Students that plan to attend a 4-year college are encouraged to take this course.
 This course is a prerequisite for calculus.
 Students will continue to develop their understanding of functions and their graphs, transformations, and inverse functions.
 Other topics include exponential and logarithmic functions and extensive work with trigonometry, including solving trigonometric equations.